 We have also created a Facebook interactive group: French Bulldogs of Melbourne Healthy Living.
 We encourage you to join this group that allows you to swap day to day stories (these breeds give us so many!), talk to each other about your experiences, organise play dates, as well as obtain professional veterinary advice for any health questions you may have.
 We note there are some existing Facebook groups that are unfortunately breeder controlled (although you may not realise it), and censored to opinions that are in the self interests of the breeders controlling those sites.
 Hence we have established this group to be all inclusive for the benefit of you, the owner.
 We welcome contribution from all sources – owners, breeders, show people, and veterinarians.
 Our aim is to improve the lives of these breeds going forward.

 Brachycephalic Obstructive Airway Syndrome (otherwise shortened to BOAS): Almost all brachycephalics suffer from this to an extent; it’s just a matter of definition.
-Most dogs still get through life OK, but they could get through life significantly better than just ‘OK’ if the syndrome is identified and corrected between 6-12 months of age.
+Most dogs still get through life OK, but they could get through life significantly better than just ‘OK’ if the syndrome is identified and corrected between 8-10 months for Frenchies, Pugs and Bostons, and 10-12 months for Aussie and British Bulldogs.
 However many other dogs really struggle through life, getting worse as the years go by and potentially developing life threatening concerns.

 Below we list the very basics of what the facts are, with far more detailed explanations available of each of these facts.

 The Main Points to Consider

 Society has come to accept snoring dogs and restricted exercise on hot days as being normal.
 This is incorrect.
 Neither is normal and it is important to educate yourself that you do not need to commit your dog to a life less comfortable than it may be by receiving incorrect advice.

 3. The following anatomical concerns lead to long term inhibitory changes